scifir/scifir-units/TO-DO.md

 - TODO: support solid_angle, with the literal _sr too
 - TODO: explanation, with code examples, of physics and chemistry laws
 - TODO: there is a bug with is_close_prefix in base_display()
-- TODO: add the system of units of origin and reason of why each dimension::type is present in the README.md file
-- TODO: think if area and surface should be simple or composite dimensions
-- TODO: explain the interpretation of dimensions inside scifir-units
+- TODO: explain the interpretation of composite dimensions inside scifir-units
 - TODO: warning of to_string() functions of body.hpp
-- TODO: explain how to use the tensors, instead of tensor_unit, inside the README.md file in concepts
-- TODO: add the history of dimensions after preferences of use
 - TODO: add the central inventions of each dimension, like the sundial, the waterclock, etc
-- TODO: explain the current normal instruments of measure in the README.md file, and also that scifir-units is used for their electronic counterpart
-- TODO: add the readings section here to other place

 - TODO: maybe it's needed to change characters of the initialization strings of some vector_unit classes.
 It's needed to update the file README.md too with that
 - TODO: think of how to implement conversions, do also the test of them